Answered By: Lynn VanLeer Last Updated: Mar 07, 2019 Views: 1258

-The Find at Walden button checks all of the Library databases at once to look for the full text of an article.
-It looks like this image:
+The Find at Walden button or link checks all of the Library databases for the full text of an article.

-When you click the Find at Walden button you may see either:
+When you click the Find at Walden button, if you are not taken to the article, you may see either:

-B. a page saying that no full text is available
+Option 2: A page that indicates that no full text is available.

 Do you have other questions about full text?
 Ask a Librarian!